 Graduate Studies will approve filing fee status for one quarter only.
 If a student does not complete the degree by the filing fee deadline, he/she must apply for readmission for the quarter they will graduate and pay full tuition and fees.
 Requests for a one-quarter extension will be considered by the Associate Dean for Graduate Students on a case-by-case basis and will only be approved in exceptional circumstances.

 Leaving the university during a quarter entails obtaining a withdrawal petition from the Office of the University Registrar, having it approved as directed, and filing it with the Office of the University Registrar.
 Failure to follow this procedure may result in an “F” grade for each course in which a student is enrolled.
 Details can be found through the Office of the University Registrar.

 If for any reason a student drops out of his/her graduate program but wishes to return, he/she must file an Application for Readmission.
 Readmission is not automatic – the application will be considered along with those of first-time and other readmission applicants.
+Students approved for readmission must register for that academic term (they cannot readmit to a filing fee status).
 Please note that students who have been disqualified from a graduate program may NOT apply for readmission to that same graduate program.

 An Application for Readmission is available for download here.
 The following steps are required to be considered for readmission: